tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 does, allowing a third party helper to provide solutions to a computation as well as proof that the computation was correctly carried out.

-It makes use of an elliptic curve construction known as BLS12-381 in order to achieve 128-bit security at the minimum [[24]].
+Lastly, Sonic makes use of an elliptic curve construction known as BLS12-381 in order to achieve 128-bit security at the minimum [[24]].